Colloidal nanoparticles in liquid crystals: Bulk properties, biaxiality and untwisting in cholesterics: Spatially homogeneous systems

 The roots of the quartic polynomial represent the remaining four solutions from Table~\ref{tab:prolateX}.
 By examining the quartic polynomial, we can determine the nature of these four roots as $|\tilde{\mc A}|\to \infty$.
 As $\tilde{\mc A}\to-\infty$, all four roots are real and distinct, approaching the four uniaxial states (labelled by $(S,R)=(0, s_{\pm})$ and $(S,R)=(-s_{\pm}, -s_{\pm})$ respectively) along the $y$- and $z$-axes.
 Conversely, as $\tilde{\mc A}\to+\infty$, none of the roots are real, and thus no solutions exist.
 These four roots are plotted in Figure~\ref{fig:prolateX}(b) and Figure~\ref{fig:prolateX}(c).
 As expected, the level of biaxiality between the two axes is the same, i.e., $\beta_+^y=\beta_+^z$ and $\beta_-^y=\beta_-^z$.
 Figure~\ref{fig:prolateX}(d) illustrates these biaxiality parameters graphically, complementing Figure~\ref{fig:prolateX}(b) and Figure~\ref{fig:prolateX}(c).

-In summary, there are seven distinct critical points of $f_m$, for low temperatures, including co-existing locally-stable biaxial and globally-stable uniaxial bulk phases.
+In summary, there are seven distinct critical points of $f_m$, for low temperatures, including co-existing locally stable biaxial and globally stable (global energy minimizers) uniaxial bulk phases.
 The locally stable biaxial phases are induced by the colloidal NPs and cannot be observed with $W=0$ or in the pure cholesteric system.
-The two biaxial local minimizers, $(S,R)=(S_+^y,R_+^y)$ and $(S,R)=(S_+^z,R_+^z)$, exist only for $\tilde{\mc A} < \tilde{\mc A}_4$, as demarcated in Figure~\ref{fig:prolateX}.
+The two biaxial local energy minimizers, $(S,R)=(S_+^y,R_+^y)$ and $(S,R)=(S_+^z,R_+^z)$, exist only for $\tilde{\mc A} < \tilde{\mc A}_4^+$, as demarcated in Figure~\ref{fig:prolateX}.
 There is no isotropic-nematic/cholesteric phase transition as such, when $W \neq 0$ and $\mb X \neq 0$.
 At high temperatures, we only observe the globally stable uniaxial critical point, $(S,R) = (S_+^x, 0)$, where $S_+^x \to \tilde{s_*}/\mc A$ as $A \to + \infty$.
 Furthermore, the critical point, $(S,R)=(S_+^x,0)$, is the global minimizer of the modified bulk potential for all temperatures.